freenas/freenas-docs/userguide/storage.rst

 from the source to the destination computer.
 This can take much longer to complete than subsequent replications, which only send differences in data.

-.. warning:: Snapshots record incremental changes in data.
-If the receiving system does not have at least one snapshot that can be used as a basis for the incremental changes in the snapshots from the sending system, there is no way to identify only the data that has changed.
-In this situation, the snapshots in the receiving system target dataset are removed so a complete initial copy of the new replicated data can be created.

 .. _Limiting Replication Times: